jayanta-kashyap/metricSource/README.md

 This repository contains an OpenTelemetry metrics generator.
 Metrics are emitted to the grpc endpoint: **0.0.0.0:4317** by default.<br/>
 You can send metrics to any service grpc endpoint by using the flag ```-exporter-endpoint=<YOUR_EXPORTER_EDNPOINT>```.

-# Test the metricSource in your local environment
+# Test the metricSource in your local macOS environment
 ## Build the metricSource image
 Clone the repo and then run ```docker build -t metric-simulator -f ./DockerFile .``` to build the **metric-simulator** image.
 ## Install an OpenTelemetry Collector